Moving from Los Angeles

 Industry-standard pricing for 1545 miles.
 Includes loading, transportation, and unloading.
 Add 15–25% for peak season (May–September).

 How we calculate: Long distance movers price by weight × distance × tariff (industry standard $0.50–$0.85 per pound depending on distance).
 For 1545 miles the typical rate is $0.55 per pound.
 Your final quote depends on actual shipment weight, packing services, and insurance valuation.
+All carriers we refer are verified in the FMCSA SAFER database for active operating authority.

 Houston vs Los Angeles: what to expect